phuong-fang/Poggram/README.md

 # Poggram

-**A desktop file explorer whose storage is a private Telegram channel.**
+**A file explorer for Telegram.**

-Virtual folders, live search, streaming playback and drag-and-drop — over an archive supergroup the app creates for itself and is the only thing that writes to.
+Virtual folders, live search, streaming playback and drag-and-drop.

 </div>